awslabs/aws-crt-builder/README.md

         "some command or action to run"
     ],
     // Steps to build the project.
-If not specified, CMake will be run on the project's root directory "build_steps": [
+If not specified, CMake will be run on the project's root directory
+    // If you want to invoke the default build as one of your steps, simply use "build" as that step "build_steps": [
         "some command or action to run",
         "some other command to run"